steinar386/TamperCheck/README.md

 # TamperCheck
-Script tool for checking if files have been tampered with since deployment
+Script tool for checking if a file has been tampered with since deployment.

 SCENARIO
 The aim of this tool - is to attempt to verify if the files has been modified in any way after the initial upload.